theheraldproject/herald-for-cpp/.github/ISSUE_TEMPLATE/security_report.md

 here themselves after they have completed their initial issue investigation.
 This prevents rework and delay in getting your issues resolved.
 Any issues raised referring to those apps here and not Herald shall be closed.
-Only raise the issue here if it has been reproduced with the Herald demonstration app.
+Only raise the issue here if it has been reproduced with a Herald demonstration app.

 Example: If Herald provides 4 options for a piece of security functionality and a downstream app is using one you believe to be insecure, then please report this as a concern in their issues tracker.